 What tips would you give students who would like to get a job at Daimler after graduation?

 One could repeat here all the well-known personal attributes expected of a trainee and all the information about Assessment Centers one can find in the prevalent literature and the relevant internet pages.
 And yes, a great number of applicants compete for each position.
-However, since the personalities and curriculum vitae of the CAReer colleagues - with excellent specialist skills - are so diverse and different, I can only offer one advice: Give it a try and apply!
+However, since the personalities and curriculum vitae of the colleagues - with excellent specialist skills - are so diverse and different, I can only offer one advice: Give it a try and apply!